Adversarial score matching and improved sampling for image generation: Background

 \subsection{Denoising Score Matching}

 Denoising Score Matching (DSM) \citep{hyvarinen2005estimation} consists of training a score network to approximate the gradient of the log density of a certain distribution ($\nabla_{\boldsymbol{x}} \log p(\boldsymbol{x})$), referred to as the score function.
-This is achieved by training the network to approximate a noisy surrogate at multiple levels of Gaussian noise corruption \citep{vincent2011connection}.
-The score network $s$, parametrized by $\theta$ and conditioned on the noise level $\sigma$, is then trained by minimizing the following loss:
+This is achieved by training the network to approximate a noisy surrogate of $p$ at multiple levels of Gaussian noise corruption \citep{vincent2011connection}.
+The score network $s$, parametrized by $\theta$ and conditioned on the noise level $\sigma$, is tasked to minimize the following loss:

 where $p(\boldsymbol{\tilde{x}}, \boldsymbol{x}, \sigma) = q_\sigma(\boldsymbol{\tilde{x}} | \boldsymbol{x})p(\boldsymbol{x})p(\sigma)$.
 We define further $q_{\sigma}(\boldsymbol{\tilde{x}}|\boldsymbol{x}) = \mathcal{N}(\boldsymbol{\tilde{x}} | {\boldsymbol{x}},\sigma^2 \boldsymbol{I})$ the corrupted data distribution, $p(\boldsymbol{x})$ the training data distribution, and $p(\sigma)$ the uniform distribution over a set $\{\sigma_i\}$ corresponding to different levels of noise.
 In practice, this set is defined as a geometric progression between $\sigma_1$ and $\sigma_L$ (with $L$ chosen according to some computational budget):